tenzen-y/ansible-rook-ceph/docs/trouble_shoot.md

 LVM search storage devices to create volume group from /dev/disk/by-id in this Playbook.

-Following Site, There is no link in /dev/disk/by-id
+Following site, There is no link in /dev/disk/by-id

 https://www.suse.com/support/kb/doc/?id=000016951